php-etl/documentation/content/getting-started/writing-configuration/_index.en.md

 > Be careful to use a version that is compatible with the version of the `php-etl/satellite` package that you have previously installed.
 > Find the different versions of our plugins [here](https://packagist.org/?query=php-etl%2F).

+> In a configuration file, paths start at the folder specified under `filesystem.path`.
+Here for example, the result will be `build/output.csv`.

 For more information on how to write your configuration, please read [satellites](../satellite).